 Dr. Steven Baca

-Dr. Steven Baca joined our team when it was first established in the spring of 2014 and says he was drawn to Loehr Chiropractic’s futuristic outlook.
+Dr. Steven Baca joined our team when it was first established in the spring of 2014 and says he was drawn to Loehr Health’s futuristic outlook.
 He uses his wide range of specialties to detect health issues and find drug-free solutions including chiropractic adjustments, therapies, acupuncture, and nutrition.
 He loves seeing those who are injured or sick become well.
 In his spare time, Steven enjoys spending time with his wife and hanging out in the great outdoors.